skrapkam/samchang/src/projects/ladder/reroute/index.md

 ## What is this?

-Ladder’s mission is to protect families by helping people get covered through a policy.
+Ladder's mission is to protect families by helping people get covered through a policy.
 Still, we've had setbacks matching everyone with the best policy, which is not great for both our users and Ladder.
 In 2023, our Machine Learning team developed a model to improve these matches.
 This project showcases how I designed a solution that utilizes this model.

 ## My role